mrrabbitte/buttercup/README.md

 # buttercup - small yet brave behavior tree engine written in Rust

-**NOTE:** this is very much a WIP project - happy to talk if you think contributing is something worth doing.
+**NOTE:** project is in early stages although happy to talk if you think contributing is something worth doing.

 ## Concept